 The Toyota Global Vision announced in 2011 emphasizes the importance of “Respect for the Planet.”
-Based on its philosophy and policies, Toyota formulated the Toyota Environmental Challenge 2050 in FY2015 as its first long-term vision for environmental initiatives.
-In FY2016, Toyota started the Sixth Toyota Environmental Action Plan (FY2016-2020), initiating new programs for sustainable development in harmony with society toward the year 2050.
+Based on its philosophy and policies, Toyota formulated the Toyota Environmental Challenge 2050 in FY2016 as its first long-term vision for environmental initiatives.
+In FY2017, Toyota launched the Sixth Toyota Environmental Action Plan (FY2017–2021).
+Under this structure of environmental management system, Toyota is identifying environmental risks and opportunities that can affect business operations and is working for sustainable development in harmony with society toward the year 2050.

 The Toyota Earth Charter outlines a basic policy, action guidelines, and organization which are the framework for Toyota’s environmental initiatives.

 The Corporate Planning Meeting, and the three core environment-related committees: the Environmental Product Design Assessment Committee, the Production Environment Committee, and the Resource Recycling Committee, consider their issues and responses in various fields and solutions for addressing these issues to promote company-wide initiatives.